LukaszChrostowski/Airlines/README.md

-# Airlines
+# SQL
-Project in SQL related to airlines data analysis
+Projects in SQL related to airlines and music store data analysis.